thekevinkim97/2019Fall_WhatDoYouMeme/README.md

 # Main in class project for Fall 2019
 This is another paragraph with *some* really **important** information!

-This has a markdown file with my bio and my face
+This has a separate folder with the 'About Me' assignment